Suisse00/ComfyFactorio_UserGuides/MountainFortress/15 minutes guide.md

 #### Additional threads
 - Mining rocks outside of the train aura may spawn enemies
 - Worms are everywhere on the map
-- Each map zone is defended by worms, artilleries, turrets flamethrowers, and mines.
+- Each map zone is protected by a river with worms, artilleries, turrets flamethrowers, and mines

 ### RPG
 Each time you mine a rock, kill an enemy, build an item, you will earn some experience points.